digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/lnav-in-cn.rst

 ::

    2025-10-09T22:22:08.978-0500 [⋮] DEBUG - ⋮ (2a2f0baca0ce4452d713a30d9a5bcb7d---) - Request com.digitalasset.canton.topology.admin.v30.TopologyManagerReadService/ListSequencerSynchronizerState by /172.18.0.22:43954: received a message

 * Trace ID: ``2a2f0baca0ce4452d713a30d9a5bcb7d``
 * Log message: ``Request com.digitalasset.canton.topology.admin.v30.TopologyManagerReadService/ListSequencerSynchronizerState by /172.18.0.22:43954: received a message``
-* The three hyphens ``---`` indicates that there is no span-name (it would be after the first of the three hyphens) and that there is no span-id (that would be after the final two hyphens).
+* The three hyphens ``---`` indicates that there is no span-name (it would be after the first of the three hyphens) and that there is no span-id (which would be after the final two hyphens).
 * See the previous example to review how the trace-id, span-name, and span-id are formatted.

 Advanced filtering